microsoft/kiota/README.md

 ### Initializing target projects

 Before you can compile and run the target project, you will need to initialize it.
-After initializing the test project, you will need to add references to the [abstraction](./abstractions) and the [core](./core) package from the GitHub feed.
+After initializing the test project, you will need to add references to the [abstraction](./abstractions) and the [authentication](./authentication), [http](./http), [serialization](./serialization) packages from the GitHub feed.

 #### TypeScript initialization